‘Days Of Our Lives’ Spoilers: Gabi & Abby Face Off, Brady Blasts Will

 According to a recent report by Soap Hub, Days of our Lives viewers will watch as Gabi Hernandez (Camilla Banus) and Abigail Deveraux DiMera (Marci Miller) will finally have a confrontation.

 As many fans know, Gabi has been seeking revenge on both Abigail and Stefan DiMera (Tyler Christopher) after they conspired to frame her for the murder of Andre DiMera (Thaao Penghlis).
-Gabi spent time in prison for the crime that she did not commit, and suffered major injuries due to a beating at the hands of another inmate.
-The injuries led to an infection that caused more damage and severely decreased her odds at ever having more children.
+Gabi spent time in prison for the crime that she did not commit and suffered major injuries due to a beating at the hands of another inmate.
+The injuries led to an infection that caused more damage and severely decreased her odds of ever having more children.

 Since being released from prison, Days of our Lives fans have been seeing Gabi do everything in her power to ruin Abigail’s life, including changing the DNA test results to reveal that Stefan, not her husband, Chad DiMera (Billy Flynn), is the father of her unborn baby.
 Now, the two women will face off in a major confrontation.